ICON-in-R/NMA/README.md

 ## Articles

-Examples of how use the package are given in [these articles](https://icon-in-r.github.io/NMA/articles/):
+Examples of how to use the package are given in [these articles](https://icon-in-r.github.io/NMA/articles/):

 - [Using survival data](https://icon-in-r.github.io/NMA/articles/how-to-use-nma-survival-test-data.html)